 When a frenzy ends, the berserker is fatigued (–2 penalty to Strength and Dexterity, unable to charge or run) for 1 minute.
 A berserker can’t enter a new frenzy while fatigued or exhausted, but can otherwise enter a frenzy multiple times per day.
 If a berserker falls unconscious, his frenzy immediately ends.
 If the character is still under the effect of a rage ability, the fatigued condition does not apply until the rage ends—at which point the character is exhausted, not merely fatigued.

-This replaces the animal companion and wild empathy abilities.
+This ability replaces the animal companion, wild empathy, and beastmaster tactics.

 Burst of Speed (Ex): When charging, the berserker can move an additional +5 feet (1 square) for every level of berserker.
 For each additional 5 feet a berserker moves while charging, he adds an additional +2 on the damage roll of his first attack if it is successful.
 Each time a berserker uses burst of speed, he suffers 1d4 points of Dexterity damage.
 The damage only takes effect once frenzy has ended.